Robust iPhone sales boost Apple's chip suppliers

 Apple’s stock rose as much as 3 percent in after-hours trading.
 Ahead of its earnings report, the stock closed down 0.63 percent at $114.55 on the Nasdaq.

-Cirrus Logic (CRUS.O), which provides audio technology used in the iPhone, rose as much as 4 percent in extended trade following Apple’s results.
-Power chipmaker Avago Technologies (AVGO.O) rose 2.8 percent.

-NXP Semiconductors (NXPI.O), which makes the “swipe” technology integral to the iPhone’s Apple Pay feature, was up 2.8 percent after the bell.

-Shares of Apple and some of its suppliers had fallen on Monday after German mixed signal integrated circuits maker Dialog Semiconductor (DLGS.DE), which also sells chips used in the iPhone, announced quarterly results that were lower than analysts’ expectations.
+Shares of Apple and some of its suppliers had fallen on Monday after German mixed signal integrated circuits maker Dialog Semiconductor, which also sells chips used in the iPhone, announced quarterly results that were lower than analysts’ expectations.

 Reporting by Noel Randewich; Editing by Jonathan Oatis